 Coolangatta

-The Point Danger headland on the border of New South Wales and Queensland offers unobstructed ocean views as far as the eye can see—you can spot whales from miles away on a clear day.
-Pack a picnic or pop into the famous Cafe Dbar for a snack or a cuppa.
+The Point Danger headland on the border of New South Wales and Queensland offers unobstructed ocean views as far as the eye can see.
+Meaning?
+You can spot whales from a mile away on a clear day.

 The Spit